datamesh-governance/datamesh-governance.com/policies/template.md

 ## Consequences

-- List of concrete consequences and effects.
+- List of concrete consequencess, effects, outcomes
+- New things that need to be learnt or understood by domain teams
+- Required services by the platform
+- Costs

-## Follow-Up Questions
+- Follow-Up Questions

 ## Considered Alternatives

 - Before decision: After the context, start with writing up the options with their possible benefits and consequences in here.
 - After decision: no longer needed; may help to document the discussion; archive it at the end of the file

-## Policy as Code / Automation
+## Policy as Code

-- How to implement it as code?
+- How to implement this policy as code?
-- Is there a template from the enabling team?
+- Can the enabling team provide a template or best practices?
-- Is there a platform service provided by the platform team?
+- Is there a platform service needed from the platform team?

-## Verification / Adherence / Monitoring
+## Monitoring

 - How to monitor the policy adoption?
 - How to detect policy drift?